 Current events show the dynamic nature of terrorist threats and how it affects policing.
-The 2017 attacks in Westminster, Manchester and London Bridge have highlighted the devastating loss of life and unprecedented demands on policing resulting from terrorist attacks.
+The attacks of 2017 and the more recent attacks have highlighted the devastating loss of life.

-The expectations of the public that the current state of policing will keep the country safe is a primary reason for HMICFRS to engage in a programme of counter-terrorism inspections designed to provide that reassurance.
+The expectations of the public is that the police will keep the country safe.
+It is this primary reason for HMICFRS to engage in a programme of counter-terrorism inspections designed to provide that reassurance.

 The findings from this work have shaped HMICFRS’s counter-terrorism work from 2016/17 onwards, leading to a series of counter-terrorism (CT) policing inspections.